MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 ## Create a policy to assign a label based on a sensitive information type

-Time delay as custom label replicated to MCAS
+Once the sensitive information type is created, we can create a file policy in Microsoft Cloud App Security to automatically apply the *Highly Confidential* label to documents that contain the *Project Saturn* string.

+> [!NOTE]
+> There is a replication process that makes sensitivity labels available in Cloud App Security.
+You may not see the label available for a policy right away.

 To create a sensitive information type-based file policy
 1. Open [Microsoft Cloud App Security](https://portal.cloudappsecurity.com).
 2. In the left navigation, expand **Control**, and then click **Policies**.
 3. Click **Create policy**, and then choose **File policy**.
 4. For **Policy name**, type *Project Saturn labeling*.
-5. Under **Create a filter for the files this policy will act on**, click X twice to delete the default 6ilters.
+5. Under **Create a filter for the files this policy will act on**, click X twice to delete the default filters.
 7. In the **Select a filter** list, choose **App**, and then select **Microsoft SharePoint Online** from the **Select apps...** list.
 8. Under **Inspection method**, choose **Data classification service**.
 9. On the **Choose inspection type** list, choose **Sensitive information type**.